 Medical device registration in Malaysia

 Medical device registration in Malaysia is regulated by the Medical Device Authority (MDA), a federal statutory agency under the Ministry of Health (MoH).
 The MDA implements and enforces the Medical Device Act 2012 (Act 737).
 All medical devices that are imported, exported or placed on the market in Malaysia whether manufactured domestically or not, must be registered with the Medical Device Authority (MDA) before they can be supplied in Malaysia.
-All applications for medical device registration must be done via the online system called Medical Device Centralized Online Application System (MeDC@St 2.0) otherwise known as Medcast.
+All applications for medical device registration must be done via the online system called Medical Device Centralized Online Application System ([email protected]+) which is another enhancement to the online application system otherwise known as Medcast.

 Who can register a medical device in Malaysia?